| |

 and Pinewood Road, the furthest upstream river access in Dunsmuir.

-Expect frequent class III rapids with a boulder-strewn class III+
+With sufficient flow, expect frequent class III rapids with a

 Class IV boaters can start upstream at Cantara Loop or below Box Canyon Dam